rojo-rbx/rbx-dom/format/binary.md

 | X          | `i16`    | The `Y` component of the Vector3in16 |
 | X          | `i16`    | The `Z` component of the Vector3in16 |

-Multiple Vector3int16s are stored in sequence without any transformations or interleaving.
-Two Vector3int16s with values `1, 2, 3` and `-1, -2, -3` are stored like this: `00 01 00 02 00 03 FF FF FE FF FD FF`.
+Multiple `Vector3int16`s are stored in sequence without any transformations or interleaving.
+Two `Vector3int16`s with values `1, 2, 3` and `-1, -2, -3` are stored like this: `00 01 00 02 00 03 FF FF FE FF FD FF`.

 ### NumberSequence
 **Type ID `0x15`**

-The `NumberSequence` type is stored as a `u32` indicating how many NumberSequenceKeypoints are in the sequence followed by an array of NumberSequenceKeypoints:
+The `NumberSequence` type is stored as a `u32` indicating how many `NumberSequenceKeypoint`s are in the sequence followed by an array of `NumberSequenceKeypoint`s:

 | Field Name     | Format                        | Value                                   |
 |:---------------|:------------------------------|:----------------------------------------|